WING-NUS/cs6101/_pages/about.md

 The sessions will be broadcast live via the customized Zoom link as advertised on the [Slack group](http://cs6101.slack.com).
 For semi-privacy reasons, the group meeting ID and access is not publicly disseminated here on the webpage.

-**The schedule below are preliminary by 21st Dec 2020.** We may have slight changes on time allocation for topics and provide alternative suggestions for papers.
+**The schedule below is preliminary (last updated 4 Jan 2021)** We may make slight changes on the allocation for topics and provide alternative suggestions for papers.

 <table class="table table-striped">
 <thead class="thead-inverse"><tr><th>Date</th><th width="80%">Description</th></tr></thead>